Glucosamine sulfate is a natural sugar found in and around the fluid and tissues that cushion your joints. This tissue is called cartilage.

 Why do people take glucosamine sulfate?

-Glucosamine sulfate is a widely used supplement that may help ease pain in people with knee osteoarthritis.
+Glucosamine sulfate is a widely used supplement that may help ease pain in people with osteoarthritis.

 Scientists have been studying glucosamine sulfate alone, and together with another supplement called chondroitin, for many years.
 Research results have been conflicting.